 Abstract/ Instruction:

-The all vocabularies we need to get started discussion:
+The definitions we need to get the discussion started:

 Artificial Intelligence (AI) is kind of intelligence learned by machines.
-Machine Learning is a technique to give computers the ability to learn without explicit programming and handcraft rules.
-Deep Learning is a special technique of machine learning which utilizes neutral networks and is proved the most powerful machine learning technique in real life applications.
+Machine Learning is a technique within AI to give computers the ability to learn without explicit programming and handcraft rules.
+Deep Learning is a special technique of machine learning which utilizes neutral networks providing the most powerful machine learning technique in real life applications.

-Machine learning, especially deep learning, is very successful in field like computer vision.
-In broader medical field, the very first successful application is in medical image diagnosing, which is very close to general image classification in computer vision.
-But in clinical research side, it seems the power of machine learning is still not reached out.
+Machine learning, especially deep learning, is very successful in fields like computer vision.
+In the broader medical field, a very first successful application is within medical image diagnosing, which is very close to general image classification in computer vision.
+But on the clinical research side, the power of machine learning has not yet been realized.

-In clinical research field, we handcraft lots of rules for varies of tasks.
-Considering the tremendous handmake rules, it’s the perfect situation to think about the possibility to use machine learning technique for the tasks without explicit programming.
+Within clinical research, we handcraft lots of rules for various tasks.
+Considering the large number of manual rules and associated code we develop, it’s the perfect situation to think about the possibility of using machine learning techniques for the tasks without explicit programming.
 So, how can we get started?

-I will demonstrate a pioneering project on how to use machine learning to perform clinical data de-identification.
+As an example, I will demonstrate on how to use machine learning to perform clinical data de-identification.

 What’s the problem?

-For private concern, all clinical data required for public use should be anonymized.
+To support the need for data transparency and to ensure patient privacy, all clinical data required for public use should be anonymized.

 What’s the current approach to this problem?

-Use handcrafted rules.
-Like for “sex” variable in a dataset, we might shuffle the values.
+Develop and write code for handcrafted rules.
+For example, we might shuffle the values of the variable “sex”

 Can we translate it to machine learning problem?